iarsystems/bx-docker/README.md

 # exit
 ```

-So now, thanks to running the container with the `--volume $HOME:/build` parameter, all existing files from the home directory and below are bound to the container's `/build` working directory.
+Thanks to running the container with the `--volume $HOME:/build` parameter, all existing files from the home directory and below are bound to the container's `/build` working directory.
 In this case, once you exit the container, any files within the `/build` directory will remain in their correspondent locations under the home directory.

 You will find all your project files generated in this example under `~/bx-workspaces-ci`.
 However they belong to root as it was the default user for the container.
 In order to get ownership of all generated files, perform:
 ```console